kotakondo/SUPER/README.md

 # Benchmarking
 1. Build the docker by `make build` or `make build-no-cache` in SUPER/docker
 2. Run the docker by `make run` in SUPER/docker.
 This will automatically open tmux (run_benchmarking.yaml) and start the benchmarking.
+3. For collision check - we need to send the csv file to (a) docker by (`docker cp /home/kkondo/data/hard_forest_obstacle_parameters.csv (here this is docker ps):/home/kota/data`) or (b) the mounted data folder (see Makefile to see where the docker is mounted).
+You can find the docker ps id by `docker ps`.
 3. As specified in Makefile SSD will be mounted so docker data will be saved in the fiolder (e.g. -v /media/kkondo/kota_elements/super:/home/kota/data)

 # Benchmarking Setting change